We know that there are MANY rescue organizations asking for help and donations and we want to thank you for choosing us!

 Follow Up: The purpose of follow up is to check in with the new adopter to ensure everything is okay with the new member of the family.
 The follow up call should happen within a day or two of the dog going home.
 The follow up call can happen when the animal has been on a sleep-over as well.

-Closing shift is the opposite of openings — evening potty breaks/short walks, meals to those needing more calories in their diets, medications, securing everyone in their evening kennels for the night, cleaning outdoor kennels of any messes from the daytime, and securing the building for the evening.
+Closing shift is the opposite of openings—evening potty breaks/short walks, meals to those needing more calories in their diets, medications, securing everyone in their evening kennels for the night, cleaning outdoor kennels of any messes from the daytime, and securing the building for the evening.
 The closing shift process can run 1 hour to 1.5 hours, depending on the number of dogs and/or puppies at the Center.
-AC openers and closers must complete orientation and attend dog handling procedures with the Senior Volunteer Coordinators.
+Openers and closers must complete orientation and attend dog handling procedures with the Senior Volunteer Coordinators.

 Adoption Event Dog Handlers: We often host adoption events and are always in need of dog handlers to show up at the Adoption Center (Oceanside), pick up a dog, transport it to the event, and be the “handler” for that dog for a couple of hours.

-Event Planners: We have regularly scheduled adoption events at Petco Oceanside (Vista Way location) every other Saturday (every two weeks).
+Event Planners: We have regularly scheduled adoption events at Petco Oceanside (Vista Way location) one Saturday a month.
 The Event Planner is responsible for planning adoption events, getting help from volunteers and assigning handlers to their dogs.
 We also attend special events, usually one each quarter, throughout San Diego County.

 Fundraisers: Volunteer fundraisers are responsible for creative thinking and planning events that help fund the costs of the rescue operation.
 Fundraiser volunteers must be self-starters and have excellent organizational and leadership skills to manage the event from start to finish.
 They will also be trained in all aspects of accepting donations for the rescue group.
 You can lead a smaller fundraiser through a local yogurt shop to a larger fundraiser — the sky’s the limit!
 This is one area that we need help with the most, and it’s great for people who can’t commit to fostering, walking dogs or opening/closing shifts on a regular basis.
 A great way to help our group without having to be “hands-on” at the adoption center every day.